by-jp/www.byjp.me/content/notes/twitter/109724693325545472/index.md

 tags:
 - imported
 - from-twitter
+- from-gowalla
 location:
   latitude: 18.92203354
   longitude: 72.83360445
 ---
 How are you finishing your evening?
-Drinks at the 24 hour cafe in the most highly rat @ The Taj Mahal Palace & Tower [https://gowal.la/c/4QWzw](https://gowal.la/c/4QWzw)
+Drinks at the 24 hour cafe in the most highly rat @ The Taj Mahal Palace & Tower